Dark-Knight-Rises/Logseq/pages/Blockchain.md

 	- Distributed: everyone collectively execute the job
 - Blockchain can be defined as a {{cloze decentralized database}}  with {{cloze strong consistency support}}. #card #defination
 - Every node maintains a local copy of the global data-sheet.
-- the system ensures consistency
+- the system ensures consistency among the local copies.